Our Growing Practices

 Our tractor is used as sparingly as possible in the initial preparation of our beds before planting.
 This protects the soil and reduces our fuel consumption.

-We share our property in beautiful Cream Ridge with our friends from Spring Wind Farm.
-We grow everything on just about 2 acres of land, requiring us to intensively manage our space and, simply put, farm smarter.
+Our farm and homestead is a cozy 8 acre property nestled in beautiful Cream Ridge.
+We still grow everything on just about 2 acres of land, requiring us to intensively manage our space and, simply put, farm smarter.